Vue List/Detail App

 Set up the basic HTML page structure, with "app" div and a script section.

 Include the data in the html file in a script area.
-You can define variables for a header and site description.

 App Structure